Table of Contents

 • Check with a tester that there are no loose connections on the bus between A, B, and GND.

-If some meters are not being read:
+If some meters are not read:

 • Check the bus address of the meter(s).